Ritermargariter/Sedona-project/README.md

 # Sedona-project

-this is a learning project on HTML, CSS, SCSS, GULP skills
+this is a learning project on HTML, CSS, SCSS, gulp skills